-The following year, the Brazilian legend Zico, nicknamed “the white Pele”, orchestrated a destruction of Liverpool to give Flamengo a 3-0 win and their first title.
+The following year, Brazilian legend Zico, nicknamed “the white Pele”, orchestrated a destruction of Liverpool to give Flamengo a 3-0 win and their first title.

-South America’s general dominance lasted until the Arrigo Sacchi’s legendary AC Milan followed up their two European Cup wins in 1989 and 1990 with two Toyota Cup wins, against Atletico Nacional of Colombia (1-0) and Olimpia (3-0).
+South America’s general dominance lasted until Arrigo Sacchi’s legendary AC Milan followed up their two European Cup wins in 1989 and 1990 with two Toyota Cup wins, against Atletico Nacional of Colombia (1-0) and Olimpia (3-0).

-In its final decade, the Toyota Cup saw Europe claim 8 out of 10 titles, with Jose Mourinho’s Porto became the last ever champions when they beat Once Caldas of Colombia on penalties in 2004.
+In its final decade, the Toyota Cup saw Europe claim 8 out of 10 titles, with Jose Mourinho’s Porto becoming the last ever champions when they beat Once Caldas of Colombia on penalties in 2004.

 The FIFA Club World Championship took place in Brazil for the first time in the early days of the new millennium.
 On January 5, 2000, local teams Corinthians and Vasco da Gama were joined by Real Madrid CF, Al Nassar of Saudi Arabia, Raja Casablanca of Morocco, Necaxa of Mexico, Manchester United, and South Melbourne of Australia for the right to be called the planet’s top club side.

-The resurrected competition was held in Japan, and introduced a format that has survived to this day.
+The resurrected competition was held in Japan and introduced a format that has survived to this day.

-Abu Dhabi’s Zayed Sports City witnessed Lionel Messi and Barcelona claim the title in 2009, with Europe dominating the competition.
-Barcelona (three times), AC Milan, Manchester United and Bayern Munich all claimed titles.
+Abu Dhabi’s Zayed Sports City Stadium witnessed Lionel Messi and Barcelona claim the title in 2009, with Europe dominating the competition.
+Barcelona (three times), AC Milan, Manchester United and Bayern Munich have all claimed titles.